rogeriochaves/codesearch/README.md

 Just import the Codesearch.alfredworkflow to your Alfred and that's it!

-Press Option + Space to use Codesearch, or type "how <query>" on regular alfred search box
+To use it, press Option + Space and start searching, or type "how <query>" on regular alfred search box

 To always have the server running in the background after restarting the computer, you can go to Mac Preferences > Users & Groups > Login Items tab, click + and add the codesearch/CodesearchServer.app file